couchbase/indexing/secondary/docs/design/markdown/index_manager_design.md

         //               the index will be communicated.
         //   "restart",  means restart-timestamp is computed and nodes can
         //               rollback.
-        //   "rollback", means local-indexer-nodes are commanded to rollback. rollback          string
+        //   "rollback", means local-indexer-nodes are commanded to rollback
+        //               by providing to them failover-timestamp and upr-timestamp. rollback          string
         failoverTimestamp Timestamp
         restartTimestamp  Timestamp